Cryptonomic/Harpoon/README.md

 # Harpoon

 Harpoon is a staking dashboard for the Tezos blockchain built using [ConseilJS](https://github.com/Cryptonomic/ConseilJS).
 Harpoon collects metrics about each baker on the Tezos network and allows users to search for and evaluate bakers based on these performance stats.
 The data includes blocks baked, missed, and stolen, stake relative to the rest of the network, as well as a letter grade based on a normalized scoring system.
-Harpoon also enables baker auditing by showing the rewards won and payed out.
+Harpoon also enables baker auditing by showing the rewards won and paid out.
 [Cryptonomic](https://twitter.com/cryptonomictech) has a public deployment of [Harpoon](https://harpoon.arronax.io/) under the [Arronax](https://harpoon.arronax.io/) umbrella of blockchain analytics products.

 ## Requirements